camilo-vega/camilo-vega/README.md

 - 👋 Hi, I’m @camilo-vega
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React Native
-- 📫 How to reach me at twitter @camilovegag
+- 📫 Reach me at twitter @camilovegag

 <!---
 camilo-vega/camilo-vega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.